mcneel/developer.rhino3d.com/_guide_topics/general/developer_docs_style_guide.md

 ---
-title: Style Guide
+title: Developer Docs Style Guide
 description: unset
 author: dan@mcneel.com
-apis: ['Developer Docs', 'Jekyll', 'Liquid']
+apis: ['General']
-languages: ['Markdown']
+languages: ['Markdown', 'Kramdown', 'YAML']
-platforms: ['Mac', 'Windows']
+platforms: ['Cross-Platform']
 categories: ['General']
 origin: unset
-order: 3
+order: 8
 keywords: ['style', 'guide']
 layout: toc-guide-page
 ---

 <a id="top"></a> <!-- this is just a sample anchor -->

-# Style Guide
+# Developer Docs Style Guide

 This is a sample page that serves as a quick reference for the syntax and structure of Rhino Developer Documentation content.
 Below are examples of nearly all the available syntax using Markdown, Kramdown (a superset of Markdown), the table-of-contents UI widget, etc.